Makorg123/Makorg123/README.md

 ## Welcome, it's great to have you here! 👽

 I am a recent graduate of MCA with a strong interest in data science.
 Proficient in SQL for comprehensive data handling. <br> Skilled in dynamic visualizations via Tableau, Power BI, and Excel.
-Expertise in preprocessing, managing diverse data. <br> Strong Python skills for advanced analysis.
+Expertise in preprocessing, and managing diverse data. <br> Strong Python skills for advanced analysis.
 Detail-oriented, committed to precision.
-Demonstrated trend-spotting through impactful projects.<br> Eager to learn, contribute, leverage data science tools for insights.
+Demonstrated trend-spotting through impactful projects.<br> Eager to learn, contribute, and leverage data science tools for insights.

 ## Technological Aspects:
 - 🛠 &nbsp; I’m currently learning NLP, Computer vision and AI